RennurApps/AwareIM-resources/README.md

-# Aware IM Server/Application Stack
+# Aware IM Application Stack
 ## Servers, Components, Frameworks, Dependencies and other resources
 > Aware IM is a rapid low-code application development tool that lets you create powerful aesthetically appealing web applications quickly.

 # This repository has been made private